Navi

 - A completed scan with resource findings

-- An active subscription (Pro or Enterprise plan)
+- An active subscription (Business or Enterprise plan)

 Accessing Navi